Also known as post angina sepsis, it is an infectious syndrome.

 Lemierre syndrome diagnosis

-Lemierre syndrome can be diagnosed based on signs and symptoms, as well as a variety of blood tests and imaging studies.
+Lemierre syndrome can be diagnosed based on signs and symptoms and various blood tests and imaging studies.

 Blood tests may reveal various abnormalities that suggest the diagnosis, such as a high white blood cell count, a low platelet count, or some other evidence of clotting problems and abnormal liver or kidney function.

-In some cases, blood cultures are negative due to the difficulties that can be associated with culturing anaerobic bacteria.
+In some cases, blood cultures are harmful due to the difficulties associated with culturing anaerobic bacteria.

-Imaging studies may include a chest x-ray, which can detect septic emboli, abscesses, or other pulmonary complications.
+Imaging studies may include a chest x-ray, detecting septic emboli, abscesses, or other pulmonary complications.

 Magnetic resonance venography has the highest sensitivity for detecting internal jugular thrombosis.